geektrust/coding-problem-artefacts/Go/README.md

-This document covers following aspects of code evaluation for Python.
+This document covers following aspects of code evaluation for Golang.

 * [Build](#build)
 * [Correctness](#correctness)